 Action # Title Description Total Funds Contributing 2.1 Career Technical Education 2.1 Enhance and continue Career Technical Education (CTE) to provide a program of study that involves a multi-year sequence of courses that integrate academic knowledge with technical and occupational knowledge to provide students with a pathway to post secondary education and career.
-S/C = \$2,130,709, CTEIG = \$459,447, Strong Workforce = \$449,400, & CA Partnership Academies \$302,932 \$3,342,488.00 Yes 2.2 College Exam Access 2.2 Provide exam fees for students to participate in assessments such as AP that provide greater acceptance to colleges.
-Offsetting the cost of the exams provides greater access to families with economic disadvantages.
+S/C = \$2,469,194, CTEIG = \$298,332, Strong Workforce = \$364,628, & CA Partnership Academies \$323,778 \$3,455,932.00 Yes 2.2 College Exam Access 2.2 Provide application fees and exam fees for students to participate in assessments (such as AP) that provide greater acceptance to colleges.
+Offsetting the cost of the application costs and exams provides greater access to families with economic disadvantages.
 All S/C \$128,702.00 Yes 2.3 WIN Academy Saturday School 2.3 The Twin Rivers (TR) What I Need (WIN) Academy is a weekend program that is a blend of enrichment and academic opportunities designed to provide extended learning for all Twin Rivers students.
 TR WIN Academy teachers engage students through meaningful and fun instruction that may cover math, reading, science, history, arts, social skills, physical education, research engineering, and much more.
-Our primary goal is three pronged: 1) increase student learning by reclaiming missed school days of instruction 2) increase student engagement 3) reduce chronic absenteeism by providing student instruction through meaningful weekend learning and engagement activities. \$545,907.00 Yes
+Our \$385,000.00 No

-Action # Title Description Total Funds Contributing All S/C 2.4 College Academy Mentoring Program Twin Rivers will contract to provide a college academy mentoring program that pairs cohorts of male students of color, that are not on track to college or graduation, with mentors beginning in grade 7 and continuing through grade 12.
-The program provides academic coaching, personal development, community service, and college and career readiness in small cohorts of 25:1.
-In year 1, the program will serve a total of 150 students: fifty (50) at Rio Linda High School, fifty (50) at Foothill High School, twenty-five (25) at Foothill Ranch Middle School, and twenty-five (25) at Martin Luther King Jr. Technology Academy.
-In year 2, the program will serve a total of 250 students: fifty (50) at Rio Linda High School, fifty (50) at Foothill High School, twenty-five (25) at Foothill Ranch, and twenty-five (25) at Martin Luther King Jr. Technology Academy, seventy-five (75) at Grant High School and twenty-five (25) at Vista Nueva High School.
-ELO Grant 2022/23; ESSER III 2023/24 & then S/C \$160,000.00 Yes 2.5 College Readiness 2.5 Support the Twin Rivers' college fair to promote college and career readiness for all juniors, seniors and their parents.
-Counselor training on establishing collective practices that utilize the most strategic, timely, and relevant available data to construct a data monitoring process that supports student achievement. \$30,000.00 Yes
+Action # Title Description Total Funds Contributing primary goal is three pronged: 1) increase student learning by reclaiming missed school days of instruction 2) increase student engagement 3) reduce chronic absenteeism by providing student instruction through meaningful weekend learning and engagement activities.
+2023-24 ESSER LL III and then back to S/C 2.4 College Academy Mentoring Program Twin Rivers will contract to provide a college academy mentoring program that pairs cohorts of male students of color, that are not on track to college or graduation, with mentors beginning in grade 7 and continuing through grade 12.
+The program provides academic coaching, personal development, community service, and college and career readiness in small cohorts of 25:1 with all Twin Rivers Middle Schools and High Schools.
+ESSER III LL 2023-24, LRE 2024-25 and 2025-26 & then S/C \$603,750.00 No 2.5 College Readiness 2.5 Promote college and career readiness for all TRUSD students through college fairs and visits.
+Counselor training on establishing collective practices that utilize the most strategic, timely, and relevant available data to construct a data monitoring process that supports student achievement.
+All S/C \$193,928.00 Yes

-Action # Title Description Total Funds Contributing All S/C
+Action # Title Description Total Funds Contributing